ChrisYoxall/go.learning/readme.md

 In concurrent programs, it's often necessary to preempt operations because of timeouts, cancellation, or failure of another portion of the system.
 The context package makes it easy to pass request-scoped values, cancellation signals, and deadlines across API boundaries to all the goroutines involved in handling a request.

+Beware of using a loop variable in a closure running as a goroutine.
+Refer https://go.dev/doc/faq#closures_and_goroutines